aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

 ### Various UI Changes

+Then I removed the support for other than four points to make this specific for quadrilateral regions.

 At this point the confirm button was still called "Ok" and there was no snapping checkbox.
-I tried asking ChatGPT to add this things and it did most of it but the UI wasn't too nice.
-So I also asked to change some paddings but it didn't get which ones so I ended up doing most of this by hand.
-But at this point I was comfortable enough with the GTK code that It was fairly easy to get to what I wanted.
+I tried asking ChatGPT to do these things and it did most of it but the UI didn't look too nice.
+I also asked to change some paddings, but it didn't get which ones (there were many containers at this point) so I ended up doing most of this by hand.
+But at this point **I was comfortable enough** with the GTK code that It was fairly easy to make it look like what I wanted.

 ### CLI Options

 At this point the app was mostly working with all the basic features I needed.
-So I moved on with enhancing the command line interface.
-To this point the main was just
+So I moved on enhancing the command line interface.
+The main was still the same from the start

 ```python
 def main():